alanesq/CameraWifiMotion/README.md

                                 /imagedata - show raw block data
-                                /ota - update firmware (requires password entered first) /img - just display a plain jpg defaults to the live greyscale image or stored images selected with /img?pic=x for smaller pre capture images add 100 to x.
+                                /ota - update firmware (requires password entered first) /img - just display a plain jpg defaults to the live grayscale image or stored images selected with /img?pic=x for smaller pre capture images add 100 to x.
-                                /stream - Shows a live video stream Thanks to Uwe Gerlach for sending me the code showing how to do this /jpg - display the greyscale image the motion detecting is using
+                                /stream - Shows a live video stream Thanks to Uwe Gerlach for sending me the code showing how to do this /jpg - display the grayscale image the motion detecting is using

 -----------------